Skip to main content

 How is compound interest different from simple interest?

-Simple interest is calculated only on the original principal.
-Compound interest is calculated on the principal plus all previously accumulated interest.
-Over short periods the difference is small, but over decades it becomes dramatic — compounding turns linear growth into exponential growth.
+Simple interest only applies to your original deposit.
+Compound interest applies to the deposit plus all the interest you've already earned.
+Over a few years the gap is small, but over decades it becomes dramatic—compounding turns steady growth into exponential growth.

 Why does starting to invest early matter so much?